 Recognised as a founding member of the Russell Group, University of Southampton aims to develop critical thinking and independent learning skills in students to help them become future leaders.
-The university offers an Integrated PhD in Education to equip students with foundational research skills and opportunities to develop proposal during the early stages of the program.
+The university offers an Integrated PhD in Education to equip students with foundational research skills and opportunities to develop proposals during the early stages of the program.
 The coursework can be studied both full-time (4-year) and part-time (9-year).
 This is an intensive program integrating a substantial number of seminars, lectures, workshops, etc. conducted by a supervisory team with specialist expertise in your area.
-Other such programs include PhD (Integrated) in Biomedical Science – Cell Biology and Immunology of Cancer designed to create the next generation of leaders in cancer study and PhD in Web Science broadly engaged in Digital Economy.
+Other such programs include a PhD (Integrated) in Biomedical Science – Cell Biology and Immunology of Cancer designed to create the next generation of leaders in cancer study and a PhD in Web Science broadly engaged in the Digital Economy.

 National University of Singapore

 Transformative and multidisciplinary research at NUS has been consistently nurturing effective global leaders, impacting society and transforming lives for the better.
-National University of Singapore was founded in 1905 and is known to be the first autonomous research in the country.
-The NUS PhD/MEng program allows students to chase ideas, seek new experience and turn their ideas into reality.
+The National University of Singapore was founded in 1905 and is known to be the first autonomous research in the country.
+The NUS PhD/MEng program allows students to chase ideas, seek new experiences and turn their ideas into reality.
 In a vibrant research-intensive environment, MEng students with PhD calibre can subsequently upgrade their course to the doctoral program after a year of study.

 Loyola University Chicago

-The Loyola University Chicago – Stritch School of Medicine offers an MD/PhD program incorporating medical and graduate education with high impact scientific research.
+The Loyola University Chicago – Stritch School of Medicine offers an MD/PhD program incorporating medical and graduate education with high-impact scientific research.
 Since 1870, the university has strived to create integrated educational programs that are designed to be individualized and tailored to meet the professional goals of every student.
 The individuals demonstrating a strong interest in research can definitely opt for an Integrated PhD which aims to cover both degrees in 7 to 8 years of duration.

 Graduates interested to delve deeper into the field of social work can consider Boston College for a combined MSW and PhD in Social Work.
 The college allows talented students to embark on their PhD coursework before completing a degree in the Master of Social Work.
 One of the greatest advantages of pursuing an Integrated PhD can be the elimination of redundancy between a master’s degree and doctoral program – saving approximately one year compared to the traditional PhD.
 At this private institution founded in 1863, international students get to acquire the fundamental American social welfare system and social work practices.